EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Key facts

 Saadiyat Island in Abu Dhabi is a freehold-designated area open to expat buyers.
-All major UAE banks lend there.
-Expat buyers need a minimum 25% deposit for properties up to AED 5 million (75% LTV).
-For a AED 2 million apartment, that means a deposit of AED 500,000 and a loan of AED 1.5 million.
-At 3.70% over 25 years, the monthly repayment is approximately AED 7,680.
-Upfront costs, including Abu Dhabi registration fees, mortgage registration and bank charges, typically total AED 90,000 to AED 120,000 on that same purchase.
+The major UAE banks lend there.
+Expat buyers need a minimum 20% deposit for a first property under AED 5 million (80% LTV).
+For a AED 2 million apartment, that means a deposit of AED 400,000 and a loan of AED 1.6 million.
+At the conventional floor of 3.89% over 25 years, the monthly repayment is approximately AED 8,349.
+The Islamic floor is lower: 3.75% brings the same loan to AED 8,226 a month.
+Upfront costs, including Abu Dhabi registration fees, mortgage registration and bank charges, typically total AED 82,000 to AED 120,000 on that same purchase.

 Is Saadiyat Island freehold for expats?